mkevin2007/kurento-tutorial-node/netStream-demo/README.md

 =====================

 static/index.html: markup <br>
-static/css/netStream.css: style-sheet
+static/css/netStream.css: style-sheet <br>
-static/js/index.js: client-side code
+static/js/index.js: client-side code <br>
 server.js: server-side code

 Debugging help
 =====================

-There are lots of error logs for both the console and the client If the server log gets too long for the terminal run this: npm start | tee log.txt This will put your error logs in another file called log.txt
+There are lots of error logs for both the console and the client.
+If the server log gets too long for the terminal run this: npm start | tee log.txt.
+This will put your error logs in another file called log.txt.